manschmi/Wu_etal/README.md

 Hexamer and nucleotides at PROMPT TSS and in region TSS to +5kb

 #### aggregate_3p_signals_and_DESeq.Rmd
-Aggregate 3'end signals into clusters and DESeq of clusters for classification, includes PCA plots and normalization fo cluster counts.
+Aggregate 3'end signals into clusters.
+Add summit position within each cluster as extra info.
+Count sifnal in clusters in all libraries and do DESeq of clusters for classification, includes PCA plots and normalization fo cluster counts.

 #### classify_clusters.Rmd
 Classify clusters as NEXT, PAXT, NEXT+PAXT or not sig.
 Violin plots of normalized counts for each group and total coverage and signals in the various groups.
+Save annotations as bed file, including a file for cluster summit positions.

 #### cluster_3endseq_metagene.Rmd
 3'end seq data metagene relative to cluster summit.

+#### clusters_in_intron1.Rmd
+3'end seq data metagene relative to cluster summit for subset of clusters in intron1.

+#### clusters_in_eRNAs.Rmd
+3'end seq data metagene relative to cluster summit for subset of clusters in eRNA regions.

+#### cluster_genomic_annotation.Rmd
+Intersect cluster positions with Gencode annotations.

 #### cluster_motifs.Rmd
 Hexamer and nucleotides at around cluster summit.

+#### clusters_vs_CLIPdb.Rmd
+NEXT vs PAXT cluster querying against CLIP data from CLIPdb.

+#### cluster_pAstatus.Rmd
+pA status of clusters.